2021 Supercoppa Italiana

-The 2021 Supercoppa Italiana (branded as the Supercoppa Frecciarossa for sponsorship reasons) was the 34th edition of the Supercoppa Italiana, the Italian football super cup.
-It was played between Internazionale, winners of the 2020–21 Serie A championship, and Juventus, winners of the 2020–21 Coppa Italia.
+The 2021 Supercoppa Italiana (branded as the Supercoppa Frecciarossa for sponsorship reasons) was the 34th edition of the Supercoppa Italiana.
+It was played between Inter Milan, winners of the 2020–21 Serie A championship, and Juventus, winners of the 2020–21 Coppa Italia.
 On 11 November 2021, it was announced that the match would be played on 12 January 2022 at San Siro, Milan.

-Internazionale won the match 2–1 after extra time for their sixth Supercoppa Italiana title.
+Inter Milan won the match 2–1 after extra time for their sixth Supercoppa Italiana title.

 Background

-This was the second Derby d'Italia in the Supercoppa Italiana, as the two teams had already met in the 2005 edition where Internazionale won 1–0 after extra time.
-Internazionale made their tenth Supercoppa Italiana appearance, and first since 2011 when they lost to city rivals AC Milan.
+This was the second Derby d'Italia in the Supercoppa Italiana, as the two teams had already met in the 2005 edition where Inter Milan won 1–0 after extra time.
+Inter Milan made their tenth Supercoppa Italiana appearance, and first since 2011 when they lost to city rivals AC Milan.
 Before the match, they had a 5–4 record in the Supercoppa Italiana.
 Juventus made their tenth consecutive appearance, and 17th overall.
 They had a 5–4 Supercoppa Italiana record during this run, and were 9–7 overall.